kraused/mexico/README.md

 If you use the provided code for your research please consider citing the following publications:

-- Coupling Molecular Dynamics and Continua with Weak Constraints.
+- *Coupling Molecular Dynamics and Continua with Weak Constraints*.
   Konstantin Fackeldey, Dorian Krause, Rolf Krause, Christoph Lenzen.
   SIAM Multiscale Modeling & Simulation 2011; 9(4):1459-1494.

-- Parallel Scale-Transfer in Multiscale MD-FE Coupling using Remote Memory Access.
+- *Parallel Scale-Transfer in Multiscale MD-FE Coupling using Remote Memory Access.*
   Dorian Krause and Rolf Krause.
   IEEE 7th International Conference on E-Science, e-Science 2011, Workshop Proceedings, IEEE Computer Society (2001).